Archomeda/gw2-addon-loader/resources/README.md

 # Fonts
-Guild Wars 2 Addon Loader uses various fonts.
+Guild Wars 2 Add-on Loader uses various fonts.
 Its main font is the same as Guild Wars 2 itself, a slightly modified version of Trebuchet MS.
 It also uses the icon fonts [Material Icons](https://material.io/tools/icons/) and [Octicons](https://octicons.github.com/).